kouroshsalahshoor/BlazorServerSideDataGrid/README.md

 Special thanks and lots of respect to both of them.

-Last but not least, I wanted to thank Bani Tejarat Ariana (https://banitejarat.com/), my boss Mr. S. Rafipoor, for all his support.

 I hope this will be the first Blazor project of many which will do other programmers job easier.

 Todos (improvements):